kosmolot-mods/carpet-flying/README.md

 Displays "[afk]" next to a player's name on the Tab screen when the player is AFK.
 Requires the corresponding [Vanilla Tweaks datapack](https://vanillatweaks.net/picker/datapacks/).

+### enderDragonNoGriefing

+Prevent Ender Dragon from breaking any blocks.